How to Code Open-Ended Responses with Multiple Mentions in Q

 - Once you’re ready to start allocating responses to the code frame, simply highlight the responses on the left.
-The grey numbers in brackets represent the number of responses which fit this exact wording, regardless of case and leading or trailing spaces.
+The grey numbers in brackets represent the number of responses that fit this exact wording, regardless of case and leading or trailing spaces.

 - Now select one or more code options that you wish to allocate these responses to on the right.

-When you click OK, your coding will be saved as new variables in your Q project.
+When you click Save Categories, your coding will be saved as new variables in your Q project.
 If you ever need to return to your coding, you can right-click on these variables and select Edit Code Frame.
 This allows you to continue your coding (if unfinished) or perhaps allocate new responses that may arise when your data file is refreshed.

 Checking your coding